Grow and Save Carrot Seeds

 Carrots are a versatile culinary crop.
 They can be used fresh, in salads, diced and simmered with onions and garlic to start many sauces, or they can be roasted and served as a main dish.
 The texture of carrots holds up to many cooking methods, from stews to pureed soups.

-Fresh carrots will last 4-5 months when stored at 33 °F with a relative humidity of 90-95%.
-They will keep for 7-9 months when stored at 35 °F with a relative humidity of 95-100%.
+Fresh carrots will last 4-5 months when stored at 33 degrees F with a relative humidity of 90-95%.
+They will keep for 7-9 months when stored at 35 degrees F with a relative humidity of 95-100%.

-In the northern United States, where winter temperatures frequently fall below 15 °F, carrots must be dug before the first hard frost and vernalized in storage.
+Vernalization can happen in the field or in storage.
+Overwinter carrots in the field if you will have 10-12 weeks of cool weather (around 50 degrees F) without regular temperatures below 15 degrees F. In the northern United States, where winter temperatures frequently fall below 15 degrees F, carrots must be dug before the first hard frost and vernalized in storage.
 If possible, dig carrots when the soil is relatively dry; shake or gently brush the roots to remove as much soil as possible, but do not wash them.
 Trim tops down to just above the crown by making two or three diagonal cuts upward from the base of the leaf stems, being careful not to cut the crown of the plant.

 Carrot roots can be stored in perforated plastic bags or any ventilated container: in bags, evenly disperse wood shavings around the carrot roots; in containers, line the bottom of the container with wood shavings, clean sand, or dry leaves, and then alternate each layer of carrots with a thin layer of whatever storage medium is being used.
 Cull diseased or off-type roots prior to storage and again before replanting.

 Individual seed heads can be harvested by cutting stems several inches below the umbels.
 The harvested material should be moved to a well-ventilated space that is protected from rain for further drying for 5-14 days.

 Carrot seeds can be easily threshed by rubbing the seed heads between one’s hands or against a fine mesh screen.
 Because each pair of seeds is held on by a thin stem, dislodging the seeds into a container by gently brushing the tops of the seed heads results in a cleaner seed lot containing fewer dry flower stems.

 Store carrot seeds in a cool, dark, and dry place in an airtight container to keep out moisture and humidity.
-When stored under these conditions, carrot seeds can be expected to remain viable for up to six years.
+When stored under these conditions, carrot seeds can be expected to remain viable for up to 6 years.